A Better Tomorrow: Writing and development

-With the two men agreeing to have Woo direct and Tsui handle production duties, Tsui was able to persuade Cinema City to take a chance on the film despite Woo's poor box office performance.
-Film executive Karl Maka approved the project after being convinced of the movie's concept and marketability.
+Once Woo agreed to direct and have Tsui handle production duties, Tsui was able to persuade Cinema City to finance the movie despite the poor box office performance of Woo's previous films.
+Film executive Karl Maka approved the project after being convinced of its concept and marketability.
 Joining Woo on the production was editor Ma Kam (金馬) and cinematographer Wong Wing-hang (黃永恆).
 Blackie Ko and Stephen Tung were hired as the film's action designers.
+Patrick Leung was the assistant director to Woo.
 For the art direction, Woo employed Bennie Lui (雷志良), who was assisted by Tim Yip.
 Yip was a 21-year-old photographer who Tsui recommended after the producer saw his photography work in an exhibition.

 Casting

 [Chow Yun-fat] had been acting in different things.
 I had seen him in one movie where he played a kind of retired killer and I liked him.
 And then I found out some things about him, that he always helped a lot of people.
 That he cared about people in his private life, that he helped his friends.
 And the more I heard the more I thought he was very much the same as my hero in the story.